-I know it, you know it, and your competition knows it; stop posting fresh content to your blog, your Facebook, your Instagram or YouTube and see not only your reach suffer, but your business suffers too.
+I know it, you know it, and your competition knows it; stop posting fresh content to your blog, your Facebook, your Instagram, or YouTube and see not only your reach suffer, but your business suffer too.

 If I could only share one tip with you in improving the quality of your visual content, this would be it.
 Forget gear recommendations, a software program, or any other supportive tool you could fork money out for… planning your shots is critical to your success in telling a story.
 Without story, you have nothing.

 Here are some simple questions that you can answer that will help set up your photographers and videographers with a clear purpose:

 How are photos and videos going to be used?
 Maybe it’s a wide shot for a Facebook header or maybe it’s a profile shot for a print piece.

 Who are you trying to attract?What is the target audience?
 The answer to this can drastically improve the outcome of the shot(s).

 What story needs to be portrayed?
 Maybe you’re following the journey of a person or telling the history of a place, or even a combination of the two.